crystalkingdom/crystalkingdom/README.md

 I am diagnosed with autism and other (mental and physical) issues I don’t feel like listing but it will affect how I interact with people so keep that in mind!
 I can go from extremely talkative to burnt out and vice versa at random

 Interests
-> Creepypasta/Slenderverse (though it’s been a while since I’ve watched anything but Marble Hornets), The Adventure Zone, Red vs Blue, Pokemon, ENA, Project Moon, The Walking Dead (Telltale), and Angels of Death (game, I haven’t watched the anime adaptation and I don’t plan to)  if we share any interests I’d looove to have a conversation I’m very excitable about my interests and it’s hard to get me to shut up about them
+> Creepypasta/Slenderverse (though it’s been a while since I’ve watched anything but Marble Hornets), The Adventure Zone, Red vs Blue (and some other RT shows but this is the main one I like), Pokemon, ENA, Project Moon, The Walking Dead (Telltale), Angels of Death (game), Portal, Umamusume, Haunted Hotel, etc etc I have a lot more these are just off the top of my head  if we share any interests I’d looove to have a conversation I’m very excitable about my interests and it’s hard to get me to shut up about them

 DNI
 > Basic DNI criteria, zionists, minors!!!!!!!!
 I’m on the 18+ server for a reason, I’d prefer to talk to other adults 😭